bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 ### Models & final RMSLE (selective results)

 These are only some of the models I created.
 Late in the project, I added two more variables (`month` and `is_daylight`) and re-tested.
 In many cases, these variables improved scores.
+After turning in my report, I found time to try the random forest code in the textbook.
+Results were so good, I decided to resubmit my updated report.

                                                          | Orig     | With month & is_daylight
     Model                                                | RMSLE    | RMSLE
     ---------------------------------------------------------------------------
+    Random Forest                                        |          | 0.54403
     GAM + regression tree (partitioned day/off hours)    |          | 0.89011
     Regression tree - scaled data, no validation         | 0.89715  | unchanged
     Regression tree - scaled data                        | 0.90795  |